microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team_put_teams.md

 In order to create a team, the group must have a least one owner.

-If the group was created less than 24 hours ago, it's possible for the Create team call to fail with a 404 error code due to replication delays.
+If the group was created less than 15 minutes ago, it's possible for the Create team call to fail with a 404 error code due to replication delays.
 The recommended pattern is to retry the Create team call three times, with a 10 second delay between calls.

 ## Permissions